managlea/ResourceMapper/README.md

 // Create new EntityManagerFactory (instanceof Managlea\Component\EntityManagerFactoryInterface)
 $entityManagerFactory = new EntityManagerFactory();

-// Create new ResourceMapper and pass $entityManagerFactory in as parameter
+// Create new ResourceMapper by passing $entityManagerFactory in as parameter
 $resourceMapper = ResourceMapper::initialize($entityManagerFactory);

 // Get EntityManager (instanceof Managlea\Component\EntityManagerInterface) for resource